 However, before we get to our recommendations, we have to talk about the state of the PC component market right now.
 Due to a perfect storm of production problems and high-demand, it’s often difficult to find some of the key PC components in stock.
 All of the best graphics cards and even the worst ones are out of stock.
 You can find pretty much any card for sale by scalpers on eBay and, according to our up-to-date GPU Price Index, that means spending at least $800 for an RTX 3060 card that should cost $329.

-While GPUs are the worst offenders, we’re seeing the latest Ryzen 5000 series CPUs out of stock or selling at jacked-up prices everywhere too.
+While GPUs are the worst offenders, the Ryzen 5000 series CPUs are out of stock or selling at jacked-up prices everywhere too.
 However, on any given day, you may find one for sale.

 So where does this leave our build recommendations?
 The market is too unstable for us to use current GPU street prices to calculate our build prices and we wouldn’t want to recommend anyone build a high-end gaming PC with a low-end GTX 1650 card, just because it’s one of the best GPUs in stock as we write this.
 So we are going to recommend GPUs based on their MSRPs.
 Hopefully, you’ll be able to find the parts you need at reasonable prices at the time you’re ready to do your next build.